Rainwater Quality Disparities Across Malaysian Peninsula Sites

 Total Dissolved Solids in rainwater result from natural environmental elements, namely salt-carbonate deposits that occur on the roof.
 The contaminants including dust, animal feces, and leaves can cause salt to be deposited on roofs.
 Airborne contaminants like sulphur and nitrogen oxide can liquefy with the rainwater [18].
 The maximum value obtains 15 mg/L while the minimum is 9 mg/L. The recommended raw water quality for TDS is 1500 mg/L by WHO and 4000 mg/L by NWQSM.
 The obtained values are under the range, indicating obtained values are normal.
 The difference in the TDS values among the locations illustrates that the university and residential areas have more pollutants than the city centre and industrial areas, respectively.

 A substance’s pH is the magnitude of electrically charged particles.
 It signifies the material is acidic or alkaline [24].
 The average pH value of the all the locations were in between 4.7 to 5.56 which is below neutral value 7.
 The lowest value obtained at L1, 4.7.
 That indicating acidic rain in the sample collecting areas.
-It can be observed from the figure 10 that rainwater is slightly be observed from the figure 10 that rainwater is slightly acidic due to the CO2 in the air and the emission of gasses from the motor vehicle.
+It can be observed from the figure 10 that rainwater is slightly be observed from the figure 10 that rainwater is slightly acidic due to the CO in the air and the emission of gasses from the motor vehicle.
 The pH fluctuation also occurred as collected rainwater mixed in with leaves, dust, and bird dung.
 The pH variation is identified due to the deposition of atmospheric particulate matter [18].
 The recommendation of pH is in the range of 5.5–9 by WHO and 5–9 by NWQSM as lower pH is corrosive which may negatively impact vehicle washing, and agricultural usage, harmful to fish and wildlife [16].

 The lowest 0.48 NTU was observed at L1 while the highest at L4, 0.87 NTU.
 All the measurements for turbidity are below the value of 1000 NTU, which is WHO raw water quality standard, and 50 NTU by NWQSM.
 Turbidity in rainwater is generated by suspended solids substances, either inorganic or organic.
 The heightened turbidity indicates that rainwater has been contaminated physically, chemically, and biologically [25].
 Turbidity is the cloudiness or haziness of a fluid determined by immense numbers of individual particles.
 Turbidity causes the water to become cloudy [26].

 Rainwater harvesting systems have been changed during the past ten years by technological developments in materials science and filtering technologies.
 The effectiveness and durability of filtration systems have been greatly improved by innovations like the construction of distinctive rainwater collection tanks using conventional techniques and the incorporation of nanoparticles and smart composites.
 By successfully eliminating impurities, the application of membrane filtration technologies and nanofilters has enhanced water quality.
 Additionally, the integration of automated systems and smart sensors allows for the real-time administration and monitoring of water quality and levels, which optimizes the entire process of collection and distribution.
-These developments have improved rainwater collecting systems’ longevity and dependability while also lowering their cost of adoption and facilitating wider use, supporting sustainable water management techniques around the world [2730].
+These developments have improved rainwater collecting systems’ longevity and dependability while also lowering their cost of adoption and facilitating wider use, supporting sustainable water management techniques around the world [27–30].
 Integrating rainwater harvesting systems into urban infrastructure requires engineering challenges that can be addressed through innovative solutions.
 Compact, multi-functional designs are crucial due to limited space in buildings, necessitating creative solutions to fit storage tanks within existing structures or underground spaces.
 Retrofitting drainage systems to collect rainwater without compromising flood management requires meticulous planning and potentially new infrastructure designs.
 Adapting roads and pavements with permeable surfaces or green infrastructure can aid rainwater infiltration and reduce runoff.
-Effective integration of rainwater harvesting systems into urban environments demands coordination among urban planners, architects, and engineers to overcome these challenges [3134].
+Effective integration of rainwater harvesting systems into urban environments demands coordination among urban planners, architects, and engineers to overcome these challenges [31–34].
 The legislative frameworks in Malaysia, such as the Malaysian Uniform Building By-Laws (UBBL) 1984, which was revised in 2012 to require rainwater harvesting systems in new buildings, provide guidelines for the implementation of these systems.
 Water quality requirements and storage tank specifications are just two of the comprehensive rules on system design, installation, and maintenance that are provided by the Malaysian Department of Requirements (MS 2099:2014) [35, 36].
 To safeguard water supplies and avoid contamination, large-scale projects must abide by environmental standards and municipal zoning laws.
 Although these actions support sustainable water management, there are obstacles to overcome, particularly for smaller towns, such as costs and compliance.
-However, rainwater collection is becoming more and more recognized by Malaysia’s legal framework as an essential tactic for sustainable water management [3539].
+However, rainwater collection is becoming more and more recognized by Malaysia’s legal framework as an essential tactic for sustainable water management [35–39].

-The results of the analyses of the collected rainwater show that within the scope of the tested parameters, such as NH3-N, BOD5, pH, Turbidity, TDS, the tested rainwater complies with the WHO and NWQSM requirements for raw water standards.
+The results of the analyses of the collected rainwater show that within the scope of the tested parameters, such as NH3-N, BOD, pH, Turbidity, TDS, the tested rainwater complies with the WHO and NWQSM requirements for raw water standards.
 According to the analyses carried out, the most significant problem relating to rainwater quality is the high COD presence.
 This elevation in COD levels may indicate the presence of organic pollutants that require attention.
 Therefore, it is advisable to consider implementing filtration methods to further improve the quality of harvested rainwater.
 Implementing filtration methods is recommended to mitigate COD and improve rainwater quality for various applications.
-Additionally, attention should be given to managing periodic low pH and corrosive properties caused by low alkalinity and aggressive CO2 levels in harvested rainwater.
+Additionally, attention should be given to managing periodic low pH and corrosive properties caused by low alkalinity and aggressive CO levels in harvested rainwater.
 The colour (Original pH) for all the location was in the range of 5.5–9.
 One significant issue with the harvested rainwater is the elevated Dissolved Oxygen (DO) levels in rainwater samples, serving as an intriguing indicator of the ambient gas concentrations within the atmospheric milieu.
 One significant advantage of collecting rainwater directly from the sky, without the need for elaborate harvesting systems, is the assurance of minimal heavy metal contamination.
 This direct collection method safeguards against heavy metal presence in the water, contributing to the overall safety of rainwater for consumption and usage.
 To ensure an adequate supply of rainwater for analysis and daily needs, it is recommended to utilize multiple buckets, ideally 4–5, when collecting rainwater.
 This strategy mitigates the risk of insufficient water supply during periods of inadequate rainfall, ensuring a more consistent and reliable source of rainwater for various applications.
 While unfiltered rainwater in the Peninsula of Malaysia generally complies with WHO and NWQSM guidelines for raw water quality, there is room for improvement, particularly regarding COD and DO levels.
 Therefore, the implementation of filtration methods, along with the use of multiple collection buckets which is one of our ongoing research projects, can optimize the utilization of rainwater and thus can ensure a sustainable and reliable water source for multi-purpose uses like as households and agricultural activities all over in Malaysia.

 The authors acknowledge the research support from the iRMC of UNITEN with the code “BOLDJ510050002/2022016—CENTRE OF EXCELLENCE”.